GunnerLab/mcce4_tutorial/docs/tests/ex1.md

 {: .highlight }
-Running p_info first allows you to:
+Running `p_info` first allows you to:
 - Identify potential problems before performing expensive calculations
 - Build intuition about what MCCE “sees” in your structure
 - Recongize unsupported cofactors and nonstandard residue names
-- Decide whether topology files or residue renaming are required
+- Decide whether new topology files or residue renaming are required

 ---